William C. James: Later career

 James assumed command of Forward Echelon, Fleet Marine Force, Pacific, on Oahu, Hawaii, and held this assignment until June 1945.
-However, his career was given some satisfaction when he was promoted to the rank of brigadier general in July 1945 and appointed assistant director of personnel and deputy to Major General Thomas E. Watson at Headquarters Marine Corps.
+However, his career gained some satisfaction when he was promoted to the rank of brigadier general in July 1945 and appointed assistant director of personnel and deputy to Major General Thomas E. Watson at Headquarters Marine Corps.

-His transfer to Headquarters Marine Corps was no coincidence, because general Watson had a grudge against now-brigadier general Gerald C. Thomas, director of plans and policies at Headquarters Marine Corps and needed an ally.
+His transfer to Headquarters Marine Corps was no coincidence, because general Watson had a grudge against now-brigadier general Gerald C. Thomas, director of plans and policies at Headquarters Marine Corps and he needed an ally.
 He believed that Thomas had isolated general Vandegrift from all his old friends, which included Watson.
 Aware of James's grudge against Thomas, Watson requested James as his deputy.
 General James served as assistant director of personnel until November 1946, when he was retired after 30 years of commissioned service.

 Brigadier General William C. James died on September 30, 1974, in Daytona Beach, Florida.
-He and his wife were survived by their son, William C. James Jr. who also served in the Marines and commanded Mortar platoon during Marshall Islands campaign.
+He and his wife were survived by their son, William C. James Jr. who also served in the Marines and commanded a mortar platoon during the Marshall Islands campaign.